Midohajhouj/DDoS-Toolkit/README.md

 ## DDoS Toolkit BY MIDO

-A simple and lightweight HTTP Flood DDoS attack tool written in Python.
+A simple and lightweight HTTP Flood DDoS attack tool written in Python3.
 This tool is designed to simulate a Distributed Denial of Service (DDoS) attack on a target URL by sending multiple HTTP requests, which may overload the server.
 It is intended **only for educational purposes**.
 Use this tool responsibly and always have permission from the target server owner.

 ## 🚨 **Warning: Ethical Use Only**
 This tool is designed for **ethical** testing, security research, and educational purposes.
 Unauthorized use on websites or servers without explicit permission is **illegal** and can result in criminal charges.
 Always ensure that you have proper authorization before running the tool on any server or website.